Protofy-xyz/Protofy/README.md

 A ultra-extensible CMS with supercharged capabilities, mobile support and IoT support (esp32 thanks to esphome).

-If you want to run Protofy on your computer or in the cloud, check the [getting started](docs/getting-started.md) guide.
-You can run it locally or using docker.
+Check the [getting started](docs/getting-started.md) guide to run Protofy on your computer, directly with npm or using docker.

 ## 👨‍💻 Extentable and developer friendly CMS